-Attending the large parade is the primary way to experience Day of the Dead Mexico 2020 as a tourist.
+Attending the large parade is the primary way to experience Day of the Dead Mexico 2023 as a tourist.
 However, you will not be alone as the event draws a couple hundred thousand visitors to the city each year!
-The parade route in 2019 was primarily along Reforma Avenue from Chapultepec Park, before turning to go by the Palacio de Bellas Artes and finish at Zocalo Square.
+The parade route is primarily along Reforma Avenue from Chapultepec Park, before turning to go by the Palacio de Bellas Artes and finish at Zocalo Square.

 Before you watch the parade though, be sure to have your face painted with some Dia de Muertos makeup!
 The most popular calavera, or skull, is La Calavera Catrina, which has become an icon of Dia de Muertos.
 The face painting of Dia de Muertos is not intended to be scary, but respectful.

 We found countless face painting artists on Avenida Francisco I Madero on the morning of the parade.
 Be sure to go early though as we waited 1.5 hours at around 10:30AM to have ours painted.
 The wait was absolutely worth it as we loved our painting!
 We paid around $10 USD for both of us.

 Once your face is painted, find a spot on the parade route to watch!